 If anyone has an enforcement issue with non-licensed managers in these states, they can still go to the department of real estate and go after the landlord, or they can pursue civil remedies via a straight-ahead lawsuit.

 In these four states, then, since there’s no licensing requirement to be a property manager by state law, there’s that much more responsibility on landlords themselves to ensure that their actions and the actions taken by their employees are in compliance with state law.

 Additionally, some communities require landlords to obtain a rental permit at the local level in order to rent real estate.
 For example, the town of Amherst, Massachusetts requires such a permit.
 If a landlord is a chronic problem, that rental permit can be revoked.

-The same goes for condo or HOA managers.
+The same goes for condo or HOA property managers.
 In

 , all managers are responsible for complying with the Condominium Property Act.
 In